Last

 Egyptian

-rites of marriage, described by Lane#, in
+rites of marriage, described by Lane#, in which two

 especially significant, since Egyptian Muslims are usually just as

-as others that
+scrupulous as others that persons, especially

-mithrab - the indicator of the direction of Mecca.
+indicator of the direction of Mecca.

 #Here cited by T.P.Hughes.
 Dict. of Islam.